-- Transportation by all modes will be safe - Maintain the transportation system - Use existing facility capacity more efficiently and increase healthy transportation capacity - Create an environmentally friendly transportation system - Provide comparable transportation access and service quality among communities, regardless of income level or minority population - Ensure our transportation network provides a strong foundation for economic vitality www.massdot.state.ma.us/highway/DoingBusinessWithUs/ManualsPublicationsForms/ProjectDevelopmentDesignGuide.aspx.
+- Transportation by all modes will be safe - Maintain the transportation system - Use existing facility capacity more efficiently and increase healthy transportation capacity - Create an environmentally friendly transportation system - Provide comparable transportation access and service quality among communities, regardless of income level or minority population - Ensure our transportation network provides a strong foundation for economic vitality and Design Guide for information about the contents of a functional design report.
+This guide is available at www.massdot.state.ma.us/highway/DoingBusinessWithus/ManualsPublicationsForms/ProjectDevelopment DesignGuide.aspx.